richmartin/detox/README.md

 }
 ```

-and the resulting object returned from your persistence code can be used seemlessly throughout your code together
+and the resulting object returned from your persistence code can be used seemlessly throughout your code alongside
-with other implementations of User.
+other implementations of User.

 It's important to note that validation is also defined on the _interface_ rather than on specific implementations.
 Conceptually, this means that the validation rules defined by the interface define what is permissible for any instance
 of that value object.
 Detox's implementations will always make sure they obey the validation rules, if you implement
-your own implementations of your value objects you should ensure that they also either invoke the validators
+your own implementations of your value objects you should ensure that they also either invoke the declared validators
 (recommended), or enforce conformity in some other way.

 This freedom comes from defining a value object as _what it is_ rather than _how it is implemented_.